Upward view of buildings with intricate mashrabiya designs against a clear blue sky.

 Roshan vs. Mashrabiya: A Dialogue of Shade, Craft, and Identity in Islamic Architecture

-In the intricate language of traditional Islamic architecture, two lattice window systems stand out for their elegance, pragmatism, and profound cultural symbolism: the Roshan and the Mashrabiya.
-Both were born out of environmental necessity and social decorum — designed to provide privacy, ventilation, and protection from the sun.
-Yet, when seen side by side, they tell two distinctly regional stories.
-One rooted in the sea-facing Hejazi towns of western Arabia, the other shaped by the poetic courtyards of Cairo and the shaded alleys of Baghdad.
+In the intricate language of traditional Islamic architecture, two lattice window systems stand out for their elegance, pragmatism, and cultural symbolism: the Roshan and the Mashrabiya.
+Both were born of environmental necessity and social decorum — designed to provide privacy, ventilation, and protection from the sun.
+Yet when seen side by side, they tell two distinctly regional stories: one rooted in the sea-facing Hejazi towns of western Arabia, the other shaped by the courtyards of Cairo and the shaded alleys of Baghdad.

-The image provided starkly illustrates this duality.
 On the left, the Roshan, with its layered construction, deep projection, and ornate wooden balustrades, rises like an architectural proclamation — bold, extroverted, tactile.
-On the right, the Mashrabiya appears more restrained: elegant arches, recessed frames, and geometric wooden filigree woven with near mathematical precision.
+On the right, the Mashrabiya appears more restrained: elegant arches, recessed frames, and geometric wooden filigree woven with near-mathematical precision.
 Both consist of a head, a middle body, and a decorative base, but their presence on the façade reveals radically different attitudes toward public space, privacy, and domestic life.

 The Roshan is one of the most iconic architectural elements of Hijazi cities such as Jeddah, Mecca, and Medina, emerging prominently during the 17th to 19th centuries.
 Its hallmark is its projection outward from the building’s face, often spanning the entire façade width.
 Supported by heavy timber brackets, the Roshan functions as both a viewing platform and an environmental mediator.
 It is built primarily from imported teak or sagwan wood, brought from India via the Red Sea trade networks.